kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 therefore allow clients to detect and recover from this situation (see
 {{esni-resolution}} for more details).

-Content providers operating in Split Mode SHOULD ensure that the A and AAAA records for ESNI-enabled server names do not allow identifying the server name from the IP address.
+Content providers SHOULD ensure that the A and AAAA records for ESNI-enabled server names do not allow identifying the server name from the IP address.
 This can for example be achieved by always returning the same records for all ESNI-enabled names, or by having the function that picks addresses from a pool not depend on the server name.
 This yields an anonymity set of cardinality equal to the number of ESNI-enabled server domains supported by a given client-facing server.
 Thus, even with SNI encryption, an attacker which can enumerate the set of ESNI-enabled domains supported by a client-facing server can guess the correct SNI with probability at least 1/K, where K is the size of this ESNI-enabled server anonymity set.
 This probability may be increased via traffic analysis or other mechanisms.

 The following sections describe a DNS record format that achieve these goals.